 - Excellent imitation skills

-- Strong visual memory/long-term memory
+- Strong visual and long-term memory

-- Nice, like to help others
+- Especially nice, likes to help others

 - Wonderful sense of humor

-- Emotional/mental health issues
+- Emotional and mental health issues

 - General anxiety